 - Name and address of the organizer

-- Effective date of your organization (if different from filing date)
+- Effective date of the filing

 - Signature of organizer

 All told, this form is pretty simple to complete; all you really have to do is fill out the requested information, and you’ll be set to go.
 If you’ve made it this far into this guide, you probably already have all of this information on hand.
 Even the section for tax-exemption is pretty simple (provided you follow the IRS’s recommendations); it’s mostly boilerplate text that you have to include in your Certificate.

 If you prefer, you can file this document online instead.
 This speeds up processing considerably, but it costs an extra $1 on top of the base $25 filing fee.